Our knowledge of orthopaedics. Your best health.

 Cauda Equina Syndrome

-Although leg pain is common and usually goes away without surgery, cauda equina syndrome, a rare disorder affecting the bundle of nerve roots (cauda equina) at the lower (lumbar) end of the spinal cord, is a surgical emergency.
+Although leg and back pain are common and usually go away without surgery, cauda equina syndrome, a rare disorder affecting the bundle of nerve roots (cauda equina) at the lumbar (lower) end of the spinal cord, is a surgical emergency.

-An extension of the brain, the nerve roots send and receive messages to and from the pelvic organs and lower limbs.
-Cauda equina syndrome occurs when the nerve roots in the lumbar spine are compressed, cutting off sensation and movement.
-Nerve roots that control the function of the bladder and bowel are especially vulnerable to damage.
+An extension of the brain, the spinal cord and lumbar nerve roots send and receive messages to and from the pelvic organs and lower limbs.
+Cauda equina syndrome occurs when the nerve roots in the lumbar spine are compressed (squeezed), cutting off sensation and movement.
+The nerve roots that control the function of the bladder and bowel are especially vulnerable to damage.

 lumbar spine anatomy